BluePheonixisHank/AI_Chatbot_Agent/README.md

 ## How Memory is Stored and Retrieved

-Persistence is a key feature and is handled using simple local files:
+Persistence is a key feature handled using simple local files:

-*   **Conversation History**: `FileChatMessageHistory` (from `langchain_community`) automatically serializes the conversation to a file named `chat_history.json`.
+*   **Conversation History**: `FileChatMessageHistory` (from `langchain_community`) automatically serializes the conversation to a `chat_history.json` file.
 When the agent restarts, this history is loaded into the `ConversationBufferMemory`, giving the agent its long-term memory.

 *   **To-Do List**: The to-do list is stored in `todos.json`.
-The tool functions in `tools.py` are responsible for all file interactions, following a clear **read-modify-write** pattern to ensure data integrity.
+The tool functions in `tools.py` are solely responsible for all file interactions, following a clear **read-modify-write** pattern to ensure data integrity.

 ## How Tool Calls are Defined and Registered

 *   **Definition**: Each tool is a Python function in `tools.py` decorated with LangChains **`@tool`** decorator.
 The functions docstring serves as the description that the LLM uses to decide when to call the tool.
-*   **Registration**: In `main.py`, the tool functions are collected into a `tools` list.
-This list is passed directly to the `initialize_agent` function, making the agent aware of the actions it can perform.
+*   **Registration**: The tool functions are collected into a `tools` list.
+In `main.py` (for the CLI) and `app.py` (for the UI), this list is passed directly to the `initialize_agent` function, making the agent aware of the actions it can perform.

 ## Setup and Run Instructions

+This project includes both a modern web interface (recommended) and a traditional command-line interface.

 1.  **Clone the Repository** and navigate into the directory.
-2.  **(Windows Only) Install C++ Build Tools**: To prevent build errors with dependencies like `numpy`, install the **"Build Tools for Visual Studio"** from Microsofts website, selecting the "Desktop development with C++" workload.
-A system restart is required.
+2.  **(Windows Only) Install C++ Build Tools**: To prevent build errors with dependencies like `numpy`, it is highly recommended to install the **"Build Tools for Visual Studio"** from Microsofts website, selecting the "Desktop development with C++" workload.
+A system restart is required after installation.
 3.  **Create and Activate Virtual Environment**:
     ```bash
     python -m venv venv
-    # On Windows
+    # On Windows (PowerShell or VS Code Terminal)
     .\venv\Scripts\Activate.ps1
     ```
 4.  **Install Dependencies**: